 And as the toes of the feet were partly iron and partly clay,

-– Daniel now turns to giving us clues about the toes of this bewildering statue.
+– Daniel now gives his readers clues about the toes of this bewildering statue.
 He explains that the toes of the feet are also partially composed of iron (“barzel”) and of clay (“chasaph”).

 so the kingdom shall be partly strong and partly brittle.